Common Questions & Answers

 This is what's possible, and this is why a union is worth fighting for:

-Yes, and no. We're a solidarity union - an organization led by ABA workers for ABA workers.
-You can directly join; no dues, just action.
+The ABA Workers Union is a direct-join union - an organization led by ABA workers for ABA workers.
+You can directly join without requiring a vote at your company.
+There is no dues structure; we are entirely volunteer-led.

-We're the workers who make this therapy possible and life-changing.
+We're the workers who make this type of therapy both possible and life-changing.
 If we can change lives, we can change our industry, too.
 This is a dream job for many - but a nightmare in practice.
-We work long hours, in dangerous conditions, with limited to no support.
+We work long hours in dangerous conditions with little to no support.
 We're going to change that.

 We support workers organizing unions by coordinating participation in existing training programs to help bring the labor movement to ABA.
 We support each other in developing the social and practical skills necessary to organize at your workplace.

-As a direct-join union, we eliminate the barriers and risk of retaliation employers will present by creating a discrete network of organizers.
-Our union is worker-led, meaning you and your coworkers are charged with determining what and how to change conditions at your workplace through democratic practices (e.g., the organizing committee model).
+As a direct-join union, we eliminate the barriers and the risk of retaliation that employers pose by creating a discrete network of organizers.
+Our union is worker-led, meaning you and your coworkers are responsible for determining what to change and how to change conditions at your workplace through democratic practices (e.g., the organizing committee model).

-If workers choose, and feel ready, we encourage and actively support members to certify a majority, NLRB union.
+If workers choose and feel ready, we encourage and actively support members to certify a majority NLRB union.
+These are the types of formal unions you see on the news.

-The NLRB (National Labor Relations Board) requires that workers hold an election at their job site to join a union.
+The NLRB (National Labor Relations Board) requires that workers hold an election at their workplace to decide whether to join a union.
 At your specific location within your company, a tremendous amount of work and camaraderie is necessary before a union election can be held.
-The AWU exists to support you, if you choose to go that route; alternatively, you can join to support and be supported by other ABA workers in the field as we work to advance the interests of those who work this job.
+The AWU exists to support you if you choose to go that route; alternatively, you can join to support and be supported by other ABA workers in the field as we work to advance the interests of those who do this work.

-This website, our social media pages, and our Discord & Signal Groups are a platform for organizing with others in the industry.
+The AWU provides a platform through this website, our social media pages, and our Discord & Signal Groups for organizing with others in the industry across the country.

 The AWU is a space where you can safely connect with like-minded colleagues at your workplace.
 With your support, we can teach one another how to organize, fight for, and win real change at our job sites.